This post contains affiliate links. When you purchase through our links, we may earn a commission.

 What you choose to put inside your hollowed out bell peppers is entirely up to you.
 That’s the best part because you can play with various ingredients and flavour profiles and will never get tired of the dish.

-For this recipe I chose to go with Italian flavours.
+For this recipe I chose to go with Italian flavours, although it’s not the only time I’ve done this!
 Sweet and tangy crushed tomatoes, garlic, basil, oregano and just a touch of fennel seeds evoke the flavours of Southern Italy.

 The delicious stuffing is a cheesy beef risotto of sorts.
 And even though the filling itself is not too traditional, it is very tasty.
 Summer comfort food done right.
 Delicious but not heavy!